The development of Muriwai

 We required the arena have an all-weather surface that could take the pounding 12 hours a day, 365 days a year from horses doing dressage and jump training.
 We had to truck in well over 1,000 cubic metres of base material for the sand and rubber surface.
 The whole base was compacted with a 30 tonne vibrating roller.

 Our biggest challenge was getting Building Consent from Rodney District Council.
-It took far longer than expected and they insisted on changes that seemed to add unnecessary complexity and thus cost to the buildings.
+It took far longer than expected.
 However, construction of the day yard block was started by Kerry Willetts of Smart Barns in August 2008.
 Because Kerry is a show jumper himself he has a great understanding of the specific requirements of a barn for horses.

 The horses moved into the day yards in mid-October 2008.We originally had planed to build a second barn to house a lunch-room, workshop and feed room as well as store 1,500 bales of hay and the truck.
-However, this part of the project is unlikely to go ahead now, as we have identified other, more pressing priorities.
+However, this part of the project did not go ahead, as we identified other, more pressing priorities.

 The day yards have four tie-up stalls plus a large hot water wash-down bay fed by an overhead hose, with eight 4x5 metre pens and two 4x7 metre stables, the latter which can be used for injured or 'quarantined' horses.
 We use sawdust over compacted rock on the floors of the pens, thus minimising smells and providing a softer surface.
 The whole space is very light and airy and the horses seem to love it.